owl0108/covid_Montreal/README.md

 # Tableau_covid-Montreal

+### There seems to be an issue with accessing the website from the Google server, so the current code may not work (2020/11/24)

 This is part of my personal project visualizing the spread of covid-19 in the Island of Montreal.

 The repository contains Google Apps Script codes for fetching and storing data from the public health authority.